PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Approach

 \subsubsection{Error Repair}

 When execution errors are detected by the orchestrator, \patchguru invokes an LLM-based error repair module to diagnose and resolve these issues.
 As discussed above, \patchguru focuses on three main categories of errors: (i)~Reasoning Errors, which lead to assertion violations on the pre-patch function, (ii)~Syntax Errors during compilation, and (iii)~Runtime Errors during execution.
-To address these errors, we employ a structured prompt template similar to previous LLM invocations, customized for the error repair tasks.
-Specifically, the role definition frames the LLM as an expert software debugger, while the guidelines provide step-by-step instructions for diagnosing and fixing the identified errors.
-The contextual information includes the generated comparison program, execution logs, and error reports from the orchestrator.
-The output formatting specifies the expected structure of the LLM's response, which includes a corrected version of the comparison program along with explanations of the changes made.
+To address these errors, \patchguru prompts an LLM with a structured error repair prompt that guides the LLM to analyze the error message and the context of the generated code to identify the root cause and propose concrete fixes.